Krozark/django-custom-fields/README.md

 django-json-field
 =================

-a simple json field for django
+ - a simple json field for django
+ - a template field (store valid template path)